-RULE 6.04.4 PRESENTATION OF EVIDENCE

-(W&I C Sections 280, 281; CRC 5.690)
+RULE 6.04.4 PRESENTATION OF EVIDENCE (Welfare & Institutions Code sections 280, 281; California Rules of Court, rule 5.690)

-Social Study Reports prepared by CPS shall be made available to all counsel before the hearing in accordance with the following time limitations unless otherwise ordered by the court:
+Social Study Reports prepared by Child Protective Services shall be made available to all counsel before the hearing in accordance with the following time limitations unless otherwise ordered by the court:

-A. Jurisdictional and/or dispositional reports are due at least 48 hours before the hearing;

-- B. Review of dependency status and status review reports are due at least ten (10) calendar days before the hearing; - C. All other reports shall be due a reasonable number of days before the hearing but in no event less than 48 hours before.
+- A. Jurisdictional and/or dispositional reports are due at least 48 hours before the hearing; - B. Review of dependency status and status review reports are due at least ten (10) calendar days before the hearing; - C. All other reports shall be due a reasonable number of days before the hearing but in no event less than 48 hours before.